ualjuliette/creative-computing/README.md

 The bottom line is technology helps us do things faster.
 It is not a replacement to human creativity.
 It is like a little helper.
 It can help us curate data to showcase different perspectives.

-This quote (from [Why Love Generative Art](https://www.artnome.com/news/2018/8/8/why-love-generative-art)) by German artist Mario Klingemann, is quite radical as it seems to contradict the prerequisite of beauty and aesthethics being the arguably, most essential and defining features of the Arts.
+I would like to conclude with this quote (from [Why Love Generative Art](https://www.artnome.com/news/2018/8/8/why-love-generative-art)) by German artist Mario Klingemann:

 >"I personally prefer ugly over boring, conventional, normal, non-challenging or derivative."

+It is quite radical as it seems to contradict the prerequisite of beauty and aesthethics being the arguably, most essential and defining features of the Arts.